shourav-sphere/data-science-projects/README.md

 This repository is licensed under the MIT License.

 ## Acknowledgments
-- Titanic dataset sourced from [Kaggle](https://www.kaggle.com/c/titanic).
+- Titanic dataset sourced from [Kaggle]
 - Student performance data from internal academic records.
 - Python community for supporting robust data science tools.